Smoothie Bowl Recipe – 3 Ways

 Smoothie Bowl Recipe: Ingredient Substitutions

 • Banana.
-If you’re opposed to banana, you could try substituting another starchy food like avocado for creaminess, but you will need to add more honey/maple syrup to achieve the proper sweetness.
+If you don’t prefer bananas, you use another starchy food like avocado for creaminess, you will need to add more honey if you make this substitution.

 Nutrition